1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 3. Check the back sprocket for signs of uneven wear and straightness.

-4. There is a wear spot on the rear sprocket, but it’s most likely something I hit because the sprocket is still straight and worn evenly.
+4. There is a wear spot on the rear sprocket, but it’s most likely something I hit because it is still straight and worn evenly.

 Before you bother cleaning the sprockets and chain, check to see if they are worth keeping.